0xSP3C14LN1NJ4/Python-Projects-for-Beginners/README.md

 - RandomNumber.py : This simple program gives you a random number between the range you specified
 - Calculator.py : Simple calculator
 - PasswordGenerator.py : Generate the number of passwords you want with the length you want
+- QRCodeGenerator.py : Generate a QR code based on data received as input